A quotation is an anonymous colon definition inside another colon

 definition.
 Quotations are useful when dealing with words that

-consume an execution token, like catch
+consume an execution token, like catch or

-.
+outfile-execute.
 E.g. consider the following example of using

-(see Redirection):
+outfile-execute (see Redirection):

 : some-warning ( n -- ) cr ." warning# " . ; : print-some-warning ( n -- ) ['] some-warning stderr outfile-execute ;

-as a helper word whose xt we could
+Here we defined some-warning as a helper word whose xt we could

 pass to outfile-execute.
 Instead, we can use a quotation to define

-such a word anonymously inside print-some-warning
+such a word anonymously inside print-some-warning:

-The quotation is bouded by [:
+The quotation is bounded by [: and ;].
+It produces an

 execution token at run-time.

-Starts a quotation
+Starts a quotation in the next section.